zS1L3NT/ts-validate-all-types/README.md

 Number | Type       | Description
 -------|------------|------------------------------------------------------
 `1`    | `any`      | The object we are checking
-`2`    | `Validator`| A specific pattern to compare the object to (more about this later) `3`    | `string?`  | The name of the root object when logs display errors.
+`2`    | `Validator`| A specific rule to compare the object to (more about this later) `3`    | `string?`  | The name of the root object when logs display errors.
 Defaults to `*` as root
 --------------------------------------------------------------------------

 The type `Validator` is something you don't need to worry about.
-Just know that it is the Typescript type for a pattern.
+Just know that it is the Typescript type for a rule.
-Patterns can look like `STRING()` or `NUMBER()`.
+Rules can look like `STRING()` or `NUMBER()`.

 ### `validate` returns an object containing:

 Property | Type       | Description
 ---------|------------|---------------------------------------------------------
 success  | `boolean`  | Whether the validation of the object was a success or failure. `true` if success, `false` if failure errors   | `string[]` | The list of corrections to make if any

-## Making a pattern
+## Making a rule

-There are infinite combinations of patterns we can make.
-The complexity of the pattern only depends on how much code you are willing to write.
+There are infinite combinations of rules we can make.
+The complexity of the rule only depends on how much code you are willing to write.

 ### Validation basics with a string

 Here is how to validate a string

 ```ts
 console.log(validate("string", STRING()))
 // > { success: true, errors: [] }